All Episodes

 And I don't know how that works out for the regime, folks.

-If you look at what just happened in Ohio, where issue three, sixty-six percent of the American people want no part of the mandate requiring them to buy insurance.
+If you look at what just happened in Ohio, where issue three, 66% of the American people want no part of the mandate requiring them to buy insurance, the news about health care every day, it gets worse in terms of people losing their insurance, costs going up.

-Uh, but the regime claims that they want this decision uh before the election, and they're out there predicting victory.
+But the regime claims that they want this decision before the election, and they're out there predicting victory.

 I don't know when the decision would come.

-You know, for for national politics, uh it's a TV age.
+You know, for national politics, it's a TV age.

 We all admit this, right?